insidewhy/cc.gamer/README.md

 # cc.gamer
-An HTML5 game engine with WebGL and canvas backends.
-Built for sprite based games but with 3D support in WebGL mode.
+A sprite based HTML5 game engine with WebGL and canvas backends.

 # installation
 To install globally: